Eldyj/ubuntuswaysite_source/README.md

-this site compiled bu jekyll, source here
+this site compiled by jekyll, source here
 ---
 i use jekyll bliss and pug